foreverphoenix/the-phoenix-flavour/content/lotf/Introduction/_index.md

 Finding all 24 Stones of Barenziah during the [No Stone Unturned](https://en.uesp.net/wiki/Skyrim:No_Stone_Unturned) quest can be a bit of a slog.
 If you would prefer quest markers to show you exactly where the stones are located, turn on this option in the **SSoB** MCM:

 ![SSoB MCM](/Pictures/lotf/lotf-ssob-mcm.jpg)

+### Increase combat difficulty

+If you find combat to be too easy, it is advisable to disable the Blade & Blunt vanilla damage modifiers plugin before increasing the difficulty through the game settings:

+- In **Mod Organizer 2**, expand the **GAMEPLAY** separator.
+- Uncheck the mod **Blade and Bunt - Vanilla Difficulty Modifiers**.